Dollar stands tall as upbeat U.S. data trims Fed cut bets

 "Though as we know that can change on a dime...the rally doesn't feel like a euphoric, super-bullish rally, it does feel like climbing the wall of worry."

-On Friday, the dollar was steady at 109.51 Japanese yen JPY=, and if it holds there will post a 0.7% gain for the week and hit its highest weekly close since May 31.
-Overnight trade was light with U.S. desks closed for Thanksgiving.
+On Friday, the dollar drifted lower on the yen and against the Australian and New Zealand dollars, but not much.
+It bought 109.46 yen JPY=, and if it holds there will post a 0.7% gain for the week and hit its highest weekly close since May 31.

 The British pound GBP= has been the week's other main beneficiary, adding half a percentage point as Prime Minister Boris Johnson's Conservative Party has firmed in opinion polls ahead of the Dec.
 12 election.